 The idea of adding virtually all leases to the balance sheet is daunting, but the benefits reach far beyond accounting standards compliance.
-Gaining efficiencies in operations and providing visibility into spending patterns around leases can result in big savings.
-The keys to success include understanding and developing accounting policy, careful project planning, staff training and strategic software selection.
+Gaining operational efficiencies and providing visibility into spending patterns around leases can result in big savings.
+The keys to success include understanding and developing accounting policy, careful project planning, staff training, and strategic software selection.